-The article shows that the current level of physiology does not explain the biological mechanisms of the organism transition from one adaptation range to a higher one, with an increase in the strength of the regular stimulus above the sub-extreme level.
-A new trend in the physiology of adaptation - progredient adaptation - explains the mechanism of increasing the resistance of the organism with dependence on psychoactive substances (PAS).
-It is scientifically proved, that dependence of the organism on PAS is not the disease, but the state of progredient adaptation.
+The article shows that the current level of physiology does not disclose the biological mechanisms of the organism transition from one range to adapt to a higher with an increase in the regular forces of the stimulus above sub-extreme.
+A new trend in the physiology of adaptation - progredient adaptation, explains the mechanism of increasing the tolerance of the organism, with dependence on psychoactive substances (PAS).
+It is scientifically proved, that dependences of the organism on PAS are the states of progredient adaptation.

-Keywords: Hypertrophy of The Neuroendocrine System, Progredient Adaptation.
+Keywords: Hypertrophy of the Endocrine System, Progredient Adaptation.

-Urgency of the issue
+Urgency of the Issue

-It is known, that at the peak of dependence on any psychoactive substances (PAS), a person, for example, an opium (heroin) addict, uses doses, which are multiple times, almost 10 times, higher than the lethal dose for an ordinary person [3, p.23].
+It is known, that at the pick of dependence on any psychoactive substance (PAS), a person, for example, an opium (heroin) addict uses doses, which are multiple times, almost 10 times, higher than the lethal dose for an ordinary person [3].

-The fact that the drug user does not die is explained by the increase in the body's resistance in response to the increase in the dose of PAS [3, p.25].
+The fact, that the drug user does not die, is explained by the increase in the body's tolerance in response to the increase in the dose of PAS [3].

-But urgent issues of medicine are not only disclosure of the mechanisms of increasing resistance, but also validation of the physiological process occurring under the influence of increasing doses of psychoactive substance and the responsive increase in the body resistance in PAS dependence.
+Urgent issues of medicine are not only identification of mechanisms for increasing tolerance, but also validation of the physiological process occurring on exposure to increasing doses of a psychoactive substance and the response increase in tolerance of a PAS-dependent organism.

-Purpose and objectives of the study:
+Purpose and Objectives of the Study

-Adaptive responses of the organism under regular exposure to a sub-extreme stimulus.
-Lack of adaptive responses of the body already known in physiology to explain the adaptation mechanisms in response to a further increase in the regular stimulus strength above the sub-extreme level in PAS dependent patients.
+Adaptation reactions of the organism with regular exposure to a sub-extreme stimulus.
+Lack of adaptive reactions of the organism already known in physiology to explain the adaptation mechanisms in response to a further increase in the regular stimulus strength above the sub-extreme level in PAS dependent patients.

-The pronounced responses by the vegetative nervous system (VNS) in PAS dependent patients indicate the vegetotrophy of most of these substances.
-Power of their influence is closest to the sub-extreme level.
-Responsive adaptive reactions of the organism under regular influence of the external factor of the average to sub-extreme strength were studied by L. Kh.
-Garkavi and co-authors [4, p.77]: Under the influence of sub-extreme stimuli, an activation reaction with the stages of primary and persistent activation is produced, indicating a higher activity of protective systems.
-The stage of persistent activation is true active resistance, which is stable and long enough - up to six months - in contrast to the training reaction and in the absence of constant exposure [4, p.79].
+The pronounced reactions by the vegetative nervous system (VNS) in PAS dependent patients indicate the vegetotrophy of most of these substances.
+The amount of their influence is closest to the sub-extreme level.
+Responsive adaptive reactions of the organism under regular influence of the external factor of the average to sub-extreme strength were studied by L.Kh.
+Garkavi and co-authors (1977) [4]: Under the influence of sub-extreme stimuli, an activation reaction with the stages of primary and persistent activation occurs, indicating a higher activity of protective systems.
+The stage of persistent activation is true, active resistance, stable and long enough up to six months in contrast to the training reaction and in the absence of constant exposure [4].

-But in PAS dependence, the process does not result in the reaction of persistent activation; the dose to which the adaptation has been produced is habitual and results in no euphorizing effect.
+But in PAS dependence, the process does not result in the reaction of persistent activation; the dose to which the adaptation has occurred is habitual and results in no euphorizing effect.

-To achieve neurophysiological shift sufficient for euphoria, a large dose is required.
+To achieve neurophysiological shift sufficient for euphoria, a larger dose is required.